mahakal001/algorithms/README.md

-# aAlgorithms and Data Structure
+# Algorithms and Data Structure
 A collection of various algorithms and Data Structures in c++

 **Dynamic Programming**